Setting up Google Analytics for PPC campaigns isn’t as simple as just dropping a tracking code on your website and looking at session numbers.

 Sign into Google Tag Manager (create an account and add the code to your site first, of course).
 Once logged in, click “Add a New Tag”.

 Make sure you name your tags something specific.
 As you scale out your measurement and tagging implementation, things can get confusing when you have ambiguous names.
 Start early with good naming conventions.

 Now simply click on “Tag Configuration” and select the Universal Analytics tag.
-Since we’re dealing with two Google products here, there’s a really smooth integration and it’s much easier to set up Google Analytics tracking with GTM than it may be with other softwares.
+Since we’re dealing with two Google products here, there’s a really smooth integration.
+Unsurprisingly, it’s much easier to set up Google Analytics tracking with GTM than it may be with other software.

-Next, you can customize your setting and add custom dimensions, custom metrics, enhanced ecommerce, and advertising features.
 You can also set up your cross-domain tracking.
-These things are a bit more advanced though, if you have specific issues (like an ecommerce site that has subdomains), they’re important to get right.
+These things are a bit more advanced though, and if you have specific issues (like an eCommerce site that has subdomains), they’re important to get right.